ultra-pool/hash-farm/README.md

 HashFarm is intended to be a hashrate leaser.
 HashFarm assure buyers to get the hashrate they paid for, and miners to be paid for the shares they share.

-Miners just connect to us at www.hash.farm:3333
+Miners just connect to us at www.hash.farm:3333 <--this link is dead

 CGMiner is to old and buggy and doesn't work with our pool.
 Miners must use CPUMiner or SGMiner.